hzhou/MyDef_Book/intro_syntax.md

 As another example, have you complained about boilerplate code?
 If you use API, those code are everywhere.
 But think about it, if they are boiler plate, there is only one information node, do you wish that you can simply call that boiler plate in one word (consistent to one information node) instead of duplicating that code again and again?
 MyDef enables you to do just that.

-So instead of reading this book and think about what benefit MyDef will bring you, think about what bad you want to improve.
+So instead of reading this book thinking about what benefit MyDef will bring you, think about what you have been complaining.
 MyDef's benefit is only as good as your vision.

 Next I am going to show you some of these visions, bur remember, you don't have to agree with them.
 If you have different vision, MyDef probably still can help you (to extreme visions that may mean that you need write MyDef extension for it).